 What are the Biggest Tech Companies Located in Alaska?

-Chenega Corporation is located in Chenega, Alaska.
-It developed under a family of companies directed by four strategic business units, including Environmental Healthcare and Facilities, Military Intelligence and Operations Support, Professional Services, and Security.
+The Chenega Corporation developed under a family of companies directed by four strategic business units, including Environmental Healthcare and Facilities, Military Intelligence and Operations Support, Professional Services, and Security.

 The Environmental Healthcare and Facilities unit provides professional staffing and support services for all the small and large businesses in Chenega.
-The Military Intelligence and Operation Support (MIOS) unit offers many services for US government and commercial customers, such as IT services, Mission Solutions, Technical Services, and Intelligence.
+The Military Intelligence and Operation Support (MIOS) unit offers many services for US government and commercial customers, such as IT services, Technical Services, Mission Solutions, and Intelligence.
+Professional Services is another crucial business provided by Chenega.
+This unit offers Health Scientific Services, Informational Technology, and Professional Services.

-Another crucial business unit in Chenega corporate is the Professional Services.
-This unit provides Health Scientific Services, Professional Services, and Informational Technology.
-Lastly, the Security business unit provides physical and emergency management services worldwide for US government and commercial customers.
+Finally, the Security Business unit offers physical and emergency management services worldwide for US government and commercial customers.
 It offers protective services, Emergency Management Services, and Electronic Security Services.

-Chenega was established in 1974 after the residents of Chenega were entitled to Over 70,000 acres of land to compensate them for the destruction caused by a tsunami on Friday, March 27, 1964.
-The tsunami caused massive destruction of properties and resulted in the relocation of Chenega people to neighboring communities of Tatitlek, Cordova, and Anchorage.
+Chenega was established in 1974 after the residents of Chenega were entitled to over 70,000 acres of land to compensate them for the destruction caused by a tsunami on March 27, 1964.
+The tsunami caused massive destruction of properties and resulted in the relocation of the Chenega people to the neighboring communities of Tatitlek, Cordova, and Anchorage.

-In 1971, US Congress enacted the Alaska Native Claims Settlement Act, which granted the residents of Chenega 70,000 acres of land.
+In 1971, the US Congress enacted the Alaska Native Claims Settlement Act, which granted the residents of Chenega 70,000 acres of land.
 The people of Chenega started their corporation and named it the Chenega Corporation.
-In 1977, the Chenega Corporation started a business development plan after selling a portion of its land to the U.S. Forest Service and the state of Alaska for $34 Million.
+In 1977, the Chenega Corporation started a business development plan after selling a portion of its land to the US Forest Service and the state of Alaska for $34 million.

 What are the Largest Private Tech Companies in Alaska?

-Besides being the biggest tech company in Alaska, Chenega is also the largest private tech company in the region.
-It has the highest annual revenue of $927.0M.
-It was also ranked number five among Alaska-owned businesses in 2021, but it tops the list as the largest private tech company in Alaska.
-Chenega was also recognized as a 2022 top ten military-friendly company.
+Chenega is not only the largest tech company in Alaska but the largest private tech company in the region.
+It has the highest annual revenue of approximately $1 billion annually.
+It was also ranked number five among Alaska-owned businesses in 2021.
+It was at the top of the list as the largest private tech company in Alaska.
+Chenega was also recognized as a top ten military-friendly company in 2022.